Coupled integrated photonic quantum memristors using a single photon source made of a colour center: Results and discussions

-Relevant features of the hysteresis curves of coupled PQMs are their overall size and the presence of a point of self-intersection.
-The first aspect is quantified by the form factor $F$, which is equal to $4\pi \, A/P^2$, where $A$ and $P$ are the area and the perimeter of the hysteresis curve, respectively.
+Relevant features of the hysteresis curves of coupled PQMs are the form factor and the presence of a point of self-intersection.
 We investigated both features in numerical simulations by varying the relative phase $\Phi$ between the input fluxes and the ratio $T/T_{\rm osc}$ between the buffer length of the memristors and the period of the sinusoidal modulation of the inputs.
 Fig.~\ref{fig:simu_nested_mems_form_factor} shows the form factor for the four hysteresis curves $(\langle N_{in}^{(1/2)} \rangle,\langle N_{out}^{(1/2)} \rangle)$ with different choices of $\Phi$ and $T/T_{\rm osc}$.
 For the intra-relations, there are constant-level lines of the form factor.
 The points indicated with the red square and circle/triangle in Fig.~\ref{fig:simu_nested_mems_form_factor} share the same value of form factor: this is manifest by looking at the corresponding intra-relations in Fig.~\ref{fig:coupled_mems}(c) and Fig.~\ref{fig:coupled_mems}(d)/(b), respectively.
 Very interestingly, the maxima of the form factor of the hysteresis curves of intra-relations, namely $(\langle N_{in}^{(1)} \rangle,\langle N_{out}^{(1)} \rangle)$ and $(\langle N_{in}^{(2)} \rangle,\langle N_{out}^{(2)} \rangle)$, have value $\approx 0.67$ for $T/T_{\rm osc} \ll 1$ and relative phases equal to $\Phi\approx(0.65,2.47)$ rad.
 So, even if the single memristors have a buffer with only one element, the largest form factor arises from the correlations due to the crossed feedback, Eq.~\eqref{eq:nest_feed_law}, and specific values of phase shift $\Phi$ between the input single photon fluxes.
 The form factors of the inter-relations, $(\langle N_{in}^{(2)} \rangle,\langle N_{out}^{(1)} \rangle)$ and $(\langle N_{in}^{(1)} \rangle,\langle N_{out}^{(2)} \rangle)$, have maximum of $\approx 0.95$ for $T/T_{\rm osc}\approx 0.5$ and relative phases $\Phi\approx 2.35$ rad and $\Phi\approx 0.77$ rad, respectively.
-Moreover, the form factor of the inter-relations has a maximum higher than the form factor obtained with a single memristor, i.e. $F\approx0.58$ for $T/T_{\rm osc} \approx 0.35$, which is a clear indication of enhanced bistable behaviour.
+Thus, the form factor of the intra- and inter-relations has a maximum higher than the form factor obtained with a single memristor, i.e. $F\approx0.58$ for $T/T_{\rm osc} \approx 0.35$, which is a clear indication of enhanced bistable behaviour.
 Fig.~\ref{fig:simu_nested_mems_self_inter} reports the map of the regions where a self intersection point can be observed in the hysteresis curves as a function of $\Phi$ and $T/T_{\rm osc}$.
 Note that there are no self-intersecting curves for the intra-relations, while several choices of $\Phi$ and $T/T_{\rm osc}$ produce a self-intersecting point for only one inter-relation curve.
 Indeed, a self-intersection point for one inter-relation curve excludes a self-intersection point for the other inter-relation curve.